hemangandhi/board-game-lang/pl-details.md

 Furthermore, there will be support for arithmetic and some sort of lists.
 The notion of lists may be convered by a special type and some functions.
+Furthermore, parentheses will have to be use to disambiguate the order of operations.

+Comments will start with `Note:`.

 ## Type Declarations